xhulio23/Python-challenge/README.md

 With this excercise I was able to get the python script to work, which was a proud moment.

-In these exercises, I used the knowledge from all the class learnings, youtube tutorials and ChatGPT to generate some of the following codes to work.
+In these exercises, I used the knowledge from all the class learnings, youtube tutorials to generate some of the following codes to work.